richardvenneman/appsignal-docs/source/tweaks-in-your-code/handle-exceptions.html.md

 ## [Tagging requests](#tagging-requests)

 You can use the `Appsignal.tag_request` method to supply extra context on an error.
 This can help to add information that is not already part of the request, session or environment parameters.

-Be careful not to include any personally identifyable information or sensitive information like authentication tokens.
-This information will then be visible in AppSignal.
-`Appsignal.tag_request` was introduced in version 0.6.3 of the gem.
+### Sending personal data
+Since the tagged requests will be saved in our systems, you should be mindful of sending us personal data of your users.
+You can choose to send user data, but a better workflow would be to send us user IDs or hashes and use [link templates](/tweaks-in-your-code/link-templates.html) to link them to your own systems.

 You can use `Appsignal.tag_request` wherever the current request is accessible, we recommend calling it in a `before_action`.